GRETTA’S GOT IT: SELF-MADE STYLE MAVEN

 In 2008, Gretta opened G-Spa, a sparkling 21,000 square foot oasis at The Fox Tower at Foxwoods Resort Casino.
 It quickly became a success, receiving Connecticut Magazine’s esteemed, “Best of Connecticut” award.
 Catering to women (and men) on the go, G Spa offers mini treatments with full VIP services in a sleek, chic setting.
 The stunning facility provides guests with a full menu of massage, hair, and body treatments, several of which were inspired by Native American traditions and rituals incorporating ingredients like red clay, maize, and mountain laurel.
 Catherine Zeta-Jones, Pamela Anderson and Gloria Estefan are huge fans.

 GRETTA GETS BUSINESS

 Raised by her grandmother and aunt in Boston, Gretta attended New York’s Fashion Institute of Technology and trained to become a hair stylist before leaving to sate her entrepreneurial spirit.
-She opened her first salon at the age of 24, and within 10 years the sales of her multi-faceted beauty and fashion empire topped $10 million.
+She opened her first salon at the age of 24, and within 10 years, the sales of her multi-faceted beauty and fashion empire topped $10 million.

-In addition to her salons, spas, designer clothing boutiques, Gretta is involved with community outreach and fundraisers for The Liver Foundation, The Joshua Frase Foundation, the Faulkner/Sagoff Center and more.
+In addition to her salons, spas, and designer clothing boutiques, Gretta is involved with community outreach and fundraisers for The Crohn’s & Colitis Foundation of NYC and the TheRonald S. Lauder Foundation.
 She splits her time between Boston, Los Angeles and New York City.
 For more information, visit www.grettastyle.com.